 Launch of the NFB Heritage Group

-Earlier this year, the NFB Heritage Group held an event at Eltham Palace, London, to launch the new term of office for the NFB Heritage Group chair, Clare Watson.
+In 2017, the NFB Heritage Group held an event at Eltham Palace, London, to launch the new term of office for the NFB Heritage Group chair, Clare Watson.

 The event provided a platform to offer information and guidance from key industry clients and stakeholders, including The Prince’s Foundation for Building Community, English Heritage, National Trust, Historic England, and CITB, this was delivered through a series of keynote presentations followed by interactive and a question and answer panel.
 The event was also designed to gain an insight into key challenges faced by contractors in the sector with the aim of positioning the heritage group to focus on these areas going forward.

 Some of the challenges highlighted on the day included:

 - Recruiting and attracting talent to the sector